Confidentiality of Scores

 Although ETS employs extensive quality control checks throughout the development of test questions and the preparation of final tests, typographical errors or flaws in questions may occasionally occur.
 If you suspect a problem and want to question a test item for any reason, notify the test center supervisor before you leave the test center.

 You may also write to: MS 42N-208, TOEFL Test Question Inquiries, Educational Testing Service, Rosedale Road, Princeton, NJ 08541-0001, USA, or send a fax to 1-609-683-2600 as soon as possible after taking the test.
 Please include the name of the test, the section of the test, the test date, the name of the center where the test was taken and, if possible, the number of the test item being questioned.

-If you have a complaint about the testing facilities or the test center staff, write to TOEFL Complaints, Educational Testing Service, P.O.
-Box 6163, Princeton, NJ 08541-6163, USA, as soon as possible after the test date.
-Provide the date of the test, the name of the test center and the city and country in which you tested.
+If you have a complaint about the testing facilities or the test center staff, email firstname.lastname@example.org or write to Test Center Complaints, ETS, MS 34Q, 225 Phillips Avenue, Ewing, NJ 08618, USA, no later than 7 days after the test date.
+Be sure to include the name you used when you registered, your registration number, the date of the test, the name of the test center, and the city and country/location in which you tested.